dolorosus/RaspiBackup/Readme.md

 * RaspiBackup.sh start [-cslzdf] [-L logfile] sdimage
 * RaspiBackup.sh mount [-c] sdimage [mountdir]
 * RaspiBackup.sh umount sdimage [mountdir]
-* RaspiBackup.sh gzip [-df] sdimage (deprecated)
 * RaspiBackup.sh showdf sdimage
 * RaspiBackup.sh resize [-s] size sdimage
 ### Commands:

 * *start*  - starts complete backup of RPi's SD Card to 'sdimage'
 * *mount*  - mounts the 'sdimage' to 'mountdir' (default: /mnt/'sdimage'/)
 * *umount* - unmounts the 'sdimage' from 'mountdir'
-* *gzip* - compresses the 'sdimage' to 'sdimage'.gz (deprecated)
 * *showdf* - Shows allocation of image
 * *resize* - resize the image
 ### Options:

 * -c creates the SD Image if it does not exist
 * -l writes rsync log to 'sdimage'-YYYYmmddHHMMSS.log
-* -z compresses the SD Image (after backup) to 'sdimage'.gz (deprecated) use pishrink instead.
 * -d deletes the SD Image after successful compression
-* -f forces overwrite of 'sdimage'.gz if it exists
 * -L logfile writes rsync log to 'logfile'
 * -s define the size of the image file in M

 ### Examples:

 Start backup to `backup.img`, creating it if it does not exist.
-The size of the image corresponds to thje used size of the root partition, plus additional 256m for /boot and 500m reserve.
+The size of the image corresponds to the used size of the root partition, plus additional 500Mb for /boot and 1000Mb reserve.
 ```
 RaspiBackup.sh start -c /path/to/backup.img
 ```